 CASA of Contra Costa County will provide you with the training you need to be a successful advocate.
 CASA volunteers share the willingness and ability to commit two years, and 15-20 hours a month, to a child or youth to make a difference.

 CASA Informational Sessions will help you understand what it means to be a CASA volunteer.
 Attending an Informational Session is required before submitting your application.
-You can sign up for an in-person Informational Session, or an online Informational Session.
+Sign up for an in-person or an online Informational Session.

 To be scheduled for an interview, submit the following:

 A copy of your driver license and automobile proof-of-insurance card

 - First, scan or photograph your license and insurance card.